 The Kinoy-Stavis Fellowship Program

 In 1992-1993, Rutgers School of Law–Newark began offering fellowships in the name of one of its most nationally prominent and treasured faculty members, the late Professor Arthur Kinoy.
 In 2000, the program was expanded in honor of the late Morton Stavis, a co-founder with Professor Kinoy of the Center for Constitutional Rights and one of the nation’s preeminent civil rights lawyers and former adjunct professor at the law school.

 Three Kinoy-Stavis Fellowships are awarded each spring semester to applicants from the first-year class who demonstrate commitment to public service and are planning public interest careers.
 Fellows are required to enroll in the Constitutional Rights or International Human Rights Clinics during their second year in law school.
 They are guaranteed the opportunity to enroll in the Constitutional Rights or International Human Rights Clinics during their third year.
 Fellows organize the annual First Monday program, promote public interest activities throughout the year, and meet regularly with faculty advisers and invited guests from the field of public interest law to discuss aspects of public interest practice and career opportunities.
 Fellows receive a stipend and travel expenses to at least one public interest law student conference.

-The Marsha Wenk Fellowship in Public Interest Law
+The Marsha Wenk Fellowships in Public Interest Law